etmoore/node-workshop/w1/lessons/05-express-intro.md

 Your Turn!

 1. What's happening here?
-Describe it to yourself out-loud or to a friend.
+Describe it to yourself out-loud or to a friend. _By using express, we saved ourselves from having to write a lot of Node code to handle a simple route.
+We instantiated an express application.
+When it recieved an HTTP GET request at the / route, it fired the callback in the get route defined above._
 1. Exercise: Modify the above code to return the following JSON object:

   ```json